opinion

 All the Trimmings

 I cook Thanksgiving dinner on cam.
 I bake cookies.
 I put up lights and my tree in my studio, and I keep those things in the background throughout the festive season because it naturally sets the mood.
 Consider what your own unique background and traditions are, and share those.
-Do you have some obscure recipe or a favorite snack you only make at the holidays?
+Do you have some obscure recipe or a favorite snack you only make during the holidays?
 Fans love that — even if your attempt at baking involves pre-made cookie dough.

 I also like to wrap gifts from my wish list, or even gifts that I bought for myself, and set them under the tree.
 Then I unwrap when I make tip goals.
-Additionally, I buy those large holiday confetti poppers and use them to celebrate tip goals or shout out fans.
+Additionally, I buy those large holiday confetti poppers and use them to celebrate big tip goals or shout out fans.

 You don’t need to go overboard with holiday outfits — unless cosplay is your brand — but a cute Santa hat or a reindeer headband never hurt anyone.
 A cute sweater and knee socks can help make “cozy-sexy” a thing, or simply break out your hottest red lingerie, if that’s more your vibe.